oroinc/orocommerce/src/Oro/Bundle/CheckoutBundle/Resources/doc/api_frontend/checkout.md

 #### get_relationship

-Retrieve ID of an entity from which a specific checkout record was created.
+Retrieve the ID of an entity from which a specific checkout record was created.

 ### coupons